How to become an EASA Airline Commercial Pilot?

-Aerodynamics Academy’s EASA Airline Transport Pilot Licence Integrated course is designed for anyone with little or zero experience in the world of aviation and in just 16 to 18 months you will be able to obtain the official EASA frozen ATPL and become a part of a flight crew as a first officer in any airline.
+Aerodynamics Academy’s EASA Airline Transport Pilot License is designed for anyone with little or zero experience in the world of aviation and in just 24 months you will be able to obtain the official EASA frozen ATPL and become a part of a flight crew as a first officer in any airline.
+This Program has been developed with the highest training standards, based on our 25 years of experience training high-level professional pilots, both in theoretical knowledge and in-flight skills, and as a result, training pilots with a professional profile highly valued by European airlines.

 Upon completion of the training, you will achieve the highest level of aircraft pilot certification: an Airline Transport Pilot License (fATPL) with the privileges of CPL – SE – ME – IR&PBN – A-UPRT – APS MCC.

-The EASA Integrated Airline Transport Pilot Licence (A) course can be completed in 16 to 18 months.
+The EASA Airline Transport Pilot Training (A) course can be completed in 18 to 24 months.
 All theoretical and flight training are delivered in the English language.

-The theoretical element of the Integrated ATPL (A) course has a duration of 41 weeks, comprising a total of 850 hours covering 14 subjects, all these, in parallel to flight training.
+The theoretical element of the Commercial Pilot Course has a duration of 41 weeks, comprising a total of 1450 hours covering 14 subjects, all these, in parallel to flight training.

-With a total flight training of 258 hours, the programme will take you from single-engine aircraft, single-engine complex, multi-engine aircraft, FNPT II simulator, and Airbus 320 simulator.
+With a total flight training of 258 hours, the programme will take you from single-engine aircraft, single-engine complex, multi-engine aircraft, FNPT II Alsim 200/250, and Airbus 320 latest generation simulators.

 You will be prepared not only for your first job in an airline but also trained to become a future captain.